 The secret sauce is right in front of you.

 Tap into the full potential of your team.
 Start small and look at which processes are worth keeping.
-Then determine whether to automate.
+Then determine if automation is the right solution for your business.
 It is the key to competitiveness today.